 What would you recommend the younger you?

 I would recommend starting earlier.
 It took me some time to feel comfortable knowing what I wanted to do and the courage to start my own business.
-Ten years ago, I had another idea for an app which I spoke to a number of people about.
-Many people I spoke with in the tech sector said “it won’t work”, “you don’t know what you are getting into”, “apps don’t make money”.
+Ten years ago, I had another idea for an app that I spoke to a number of people about.
+Many people I spoke with within the tech sector said “it won’t work”, “you don’t know what you are getting into”, “apps don’t make money”.
 Those experiences did delay me, despite what others may.
 I wish I could start earlier.
 The problem was – I was seeking validation, which was hard to get.
-Nonetheless, this experience helped me push myself in a place where I can make a true impact.
+Nonetheless, this experience helped me push myself to a place where I can make a true impact.

 Where are you going further?
 There are hundreds of ways for you as an entrepreneur to go at the same time, but where is your limit?
 What would you advise others, how to broaden these horizons?

 Of course, all the people have the same amount of time in a day.
 Elon Musk and Oprah have the same amount of hours, and yet, they manage to do so much, even before their fame.
-These principles help motivate me that I can achieve a lot with my time if you remain focused and work hard at it.
+These principles help motivate me that I can achieve a lot with my time if I remain focused and work hard at it.
 It is important to maximize your effort.
 For example, the Vegnostic project I mentioned before – we are now talking with directors to bring this initiative to a new level.

 To Wrap Up